Rajathbail/homepi/README.md

 ```

 2. **General :: WhoAllHome**
-<br /> Create questions such as "Who is home?". (*These are to list all inhabitants whoa are home*) Example below 👇🏽
+<br /> Create questions such as "Who is home?". (*These are to list all inhabitants who are home*) Example below 👇🏽
 ```
 who is home
 ```